 The brief was to completely remodel and upgrade this 1930th house, which was characterised by awkward side extensions set at 45 degrees to both sides of the original dwelling.

-The proposed extension will open up the rear of the house and the angled facade directs the house south over the new patio, embracing the existing mature garden.
+The design is considered as a series of interlocking forms that reflect the different uses of the internal spaces.
+The extension has open up the rear of the house and the angled facade directs the house south over the new patio, embracing the existing mature garden.
 Internally a new staircase re-orders the existing entrance and circulation space, providing continuity between the extension and original house.
 This in turn is reflected in the remodelled front elevation.